amitwaizman/supermarket-microservices/README.md

 - **App A (app_a)**: Simulates a cash register activity — each purchase is recorded in the `purchases` database table.
 - **App B (app_b)**: Provides real-time reports to the supermarket owner about customers and sales.

-### Key Requirements
-- A network of 3 branches only.
-- Only 10 products available for sale.
-- Each customer can buy one unit of each product per purchase.
-- The system collects information on:
-  - Number of unique buyers in the network.
-  - List of loyal customers (those with at least 3 past purchases).
-  - Top 3 best-selling products (including ties).

 ### System Components
 - **db**: PostgreSQL database with `products` and `purchases` tables.
 - **app_a**: Microservice simulating cash register and inserting purchase data.